 What matters most to you about your teaching?
 What do you see as the main reason for teaching?
 What do you most want your pupils to get out of their lessons?
 These are fundamental things which begin to define your own teaching style.
 Whilst at the first level of diploma you don’t need to be absolutely clear about this, it’s a useful thing to be able to demonstrate.
 It shows that you’ve reflected on how you see your teaching, and it contributes to an overall opinion of you as a ‘professional’.

 5. Be prepared to discuss your teaching approach

 All the teaching diplomas have an element of discussion (often referred to as the ‘viva voce’).
 One of the most common misunderstandings is that people expect this to be a question and answer session.
 A discussion, or ‘viva’ is very different.
 You are likely to be asked relatively broad questions and you’ll be expected not only to answer these, but to extend the discussion further.
-Part of the assessment is in your ability to communicate your ideas – a candidate who provides short answers to the examiners’ questions is not likely to do as well as one who can demonstrate real leadership of the conversation.
+Part of the assessment is in your ability to communicate your ideas – a candidate who provides short answers to the examiners’ questions is unlikely, in my experience, to do as well as one who can demonstrate real leadership of the conversation.